www.scantips.com

 But if Checked here, all four lenses will use

-then creating the same DOF span at same size subject,
+then also creating the same DoF span at same size subject,

 Summary Chart of Numeric Examples

-If the goal is to blur the background, this chart shows the evidence of a better way.
-It should clarify the concepts.
-The chart selects starting equivalent distances (increasing as above concept) to create the same portrait 2x3 foot Field of View (FoV) at each subject, rotated to vertical.
+If the goal is to blur the background, this chart should clarify the concepts and show the evidence of a better way.
+The chart selects equivalent distances for the focal lengths (increasing as above concept) to create the same portrait 2x3 foot Field of View (FoV) at each subject, rotated to vertical.
 Each crop here is compared as 3:2 aspect ratio.
 So to retain the same 2x3 foot view, the 2x crop which is normally 4:3 is also shown as 3:2 (with same diagonal).
 The focal lengths for the two smallest sensors (largest crop factors) are divided by 2 as being more suitable for their small size.
 If interested in infinity, entering 99999 feet is about 19 miles.
-The main DOF calculator above can show all these same values for any two focal lengths, for any sensor or other subject distances or in meter units.
+The main DoF calculator above can show all these same values for any two focal lengths, for any sensor or other subject distances or in meter units.

-This calculator always uses CoC divisor = 1442, and standard viewing size of 8x10 inches.
+This calculator uses CoC divisor of 1442 and standard viewing size of 8x10 inches as the defaults unless you change them.

 If the bottom checkbox is Checked, all lenses will use the same aperture for comparison.
-Then when the same f/stop, then DOF at all focal lengths each at equivalent distances will be (very closely) the same DOF span at the subject, but background blur still increases with longer focal length (if the background is not too close).
-The longer lens can also generally still choose to stop down a bit more for DOF improvement at the subject.
+Then when the same f/stop, then DoF at all focal lengths each at equivalent distances will be (very closely) the same DoF span at the subject, but background blur still increases with longer focal length (if the background is not too close).
+The longer lens can also stop down more for more DoF improvement at the subject.

-We often tend to routinely focus on the nearest point on the front side of a subject, but then only about half of the DOF span is Behind the point of focus, so the other half is mostly wasted for portraits (in front where often there isn't anything but air).
+We often tend to routinely focus on the nearest point on the front side of a subject, but then only about half of the DoF span is Behind the point of focus, so the other half is mostly wasted for portraits (in front where often there isn't anything but air).
 It's something to think about.
-Focusing on the far eye is not a bad plan for portraits, hopefully to slightly improve centering the DOF span.
-But the obvious point is, when another couple of inches of DOF is so critical, the longer lens standing back is a very advantageous better method, also allowing stopping down a bit more to increase subject sharpness, but still blurring the background as much, or usually more, if background is sufficiently distant.
+Focusing on the far eye is not a bad plan for portraits, hopefully to slightly improve centering the DoF span.
+But the obvious point is, when another couple of inches of DoF is so critical, the longer lens standing back is a very advantageous better method, also allowing stopping down more to increase subject sharpness, but still blurring the background about as much, if background is sufficiently distant.
 Eliminating the f/1.8 problem is a big plus in several ways.

 There are many numerical combinations where the longer lens is simply better in a few ways.
 And even with a close background, there's still a property or two worth consideration.
 If you also find f/1.8 distasteful, there is this better way.